bsquizz/jiraprompt/README.md

 # jiraprompt

-**COMPLETELY A WORK IN PROGRESS**

-A CLI-based tool that gives quick access to basic agile workflows for a JIRA board. jiraprompt runs on Python 3.6 and higher.
+A CLI-based tool that gives quick access to basic agile workflows for a JIRA board. jiraprompt requires Python 3.6 or higher.

-This is a project used by the Red Hat CloudForms QE team to make their life easier.
-It might be useful for you too.
+Working on the JIRA UI can be cumbersome.
+Many tasks related to agile boards are repeated requently and can be handled more efficiently via the CLI instead.
+So we began to write a tool to allow us to do just that.
+You might find this tool useful too.

 ## Dependencies
 You'll need the Python headers and the Kerberos headers installed in order to install jiraprompt's